mark-toma/MyoMex/README.txt

     two separate Bluetooth Smart radios.
 Since this involves hardware dependencies and (essentially) rewriting of Myo SDK code, it will not be attempted in the future of this project.
+  * KNOWN ISSUE
+    Sometimes MyoData will not receive all expected samples.
+From testing, it's observed that this usually occurs when using two Myos after repeatedly connecting and disconnecting Myos in Myo Connect.
+In all cases thus far, this problem has been resolved by restarting Myo Connect.
+Users should check the number of samples obtained against a time duration (i.e. tic; dur = toc;) to verify the appriximate sample rate of captured data.
   * CHANGE in myo_mex.cpp, myo_class.hpp, MyoData.m
     Myo state meta data is now sampled on the IMU time base leaving EMG data decoupled from all other streams, and the EMG data is not enabled